claire-puppylove/dnd-5e-dpr-tactics-calculator/README.md

     + Advantage
     + Disadvantage
     + Elven Accuracy
+    + Spells with no roll (like Magic Missile, Mental Prison, healing spells)
     + Saving throw spells
     + Saving throw spells with half damage on miss
     + Saving throw spells when the enemy is disadvantaged